Course Name |

 3 | Shallow foundations | Shallow Foundations: Ultimate Bearing Capacity, Braja M. Das, Principles of Foundation Engineering, Sixth Edition, Thomson Publication (Chapter 3) |

-4 | Shallow foundations | Geotechnical Properties of Soil, Braja M. Das, Principles of Foundation Engineering, Sixth Edition, Thomson Publication (Chapter 1) |
+4 | Bearing capacity of foundations | Geotechnical Properties of Soil, Braja M. Das, Principles of Foundation Engineering, Sixth Edition, Thomson Publication (Chapter 1) |

 5 | Shallow foundations | Geotechnical Properties of Soil, Braja M. Das, Principles of Foundation Engineering, Sixth Edition, Thomson Publication (Chapter 2) |